modifyhq/user-docs-content-example/faqs.md

 We also provide viewers for common image formats (png, jpeg, svg) and you can download binary files for formats that don't have viewers.

-MS Word documents (`*.docx`) will also be converted to markdown files automatically, to enable you to edit them and add front matter.
+MS Word documents (`*.docx`) will also be converted to markdown files automatically, to enable you to edit them and add frontmatter.

 ## Do I need to commit changes I make?